xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 #### ids & ips
 <!-- https://www.okta.com/identity-101/ids-vs-ips/ -->

-intrusion detection systems & intrusion protection systems are the "avs of network" - *i call them*
+*intrusion detection systems* & *intrusion protection systems* are the "avs of network" - *as i call them*

 the ids analyse real-time traffic for signature matching known attacks or suspicious behaviour

-it can make alerts related to it & according to the threat model: call the ips to stop the traffic related to it or push an alert to let the secops team
+it can make alerts related to it & according to the threat model: call the ips to stop the traffic related to it or push an alert for the the secops team

 #### soc
 <!-- https://www.ibm.com/topics/security-operations-center -->

-the security operations center - *found it can be called isoc (information...)* - is the masterpiece to have, centralising & thinking
+the *security operations center* - *found it can be called isoc for information...* - is the masterpiece to have, centralising & thinking

 socs unifiy & coordinate security tools (edr, firewall, proxy, etc.) to a main dashboard